-"Of course," Elaine said.
+"Of course," Elaine said as if this should have been obvious even to the most witless child.
 A new sense of hope and excitement sounded in her voice.
 "Jerome, the stones must have selected you to fight for us, to be our protector."

 Jerome glanced down at the beautiful stone.
-"I'm just a scholar."
+"I'm only a scholar."
 Elaine continued crawling, and Jerome hurried to catch up.